 Effective Temperature Rating (ETR)=100-(40*inches of insulation).
 So, Inches of insulation needed = (ETR-100)/-40.
 Note: You need zero insulation at 100° F and this increases by .25″ of insulation/loft for every 10 degrees lower in temperature.

-This formula gives you something you can measure and test yourself, thus becoming less reliant on temperature ratings (even if accurate initially, they will change as a bag loses loft).
+This formula gives you something you can measure and test yourself, thus becoming less reliant on the temperature ratings advertised by sleeping bag makers (even if accurate initially, they will change as a bag loses loft).
 If I applied this formula to my personal sleeping bag situation in Sylvania, I would have brought sleeping bags to achieve 2.875″ of loft.
 However, I took more insulation than the formula suggests because: (1) I wanted to make very sure I wasn’t cold and (2) I’m a cold sleeper.
 So, I used the bags below with about 3.65″ of loft (plus, I had my parka that I could’ve worn to add another 1.5″ of insulation).
 With all bags zipped up and nested inside each other (but without the parka), I was warm and cozy for a -28° F night in Sylvania.
+Note: We did not have the wood stove running at night, first, because that would require someone to keep stoking it all night (small fire box = lots of refueling), and second, because we were plenty warm without it.

 |Sleeping bags||Insulation (“)|